feature-engine/feature_engine/docs/user_guide/discretisation/EqualWidthDiscretiser.rst

 Advantages
 ~~~~~~~~~~

-Some advantagers of equal width binning:
+Some advantages of equal width binning:

 - **Algorithm Efficiency:** Enhances the performance of data mining and machine learning algorithms by providing a simplified representation of the dataset.
 - **Outlier Management:** Efficiently mitigates the effect of outliers by grouping them into the extreme bins, thus preserving the integrity of the main data distribution.